Golf Style Upgrades Every Guy Needs to Make

-Uniqlo must have anticipated my golf style-can-look-good epiphany when they brought on Australian golfer Adam Scott to help develop the new Kando pant.
-Made of a highly breathable, stretch fabric around the waist (important for the golf swing) they feel comfortable and light even in intense heat, and look good both on and off the course.
+Thankfully, several brands have anticipated my golf style-can-look-good epiphany.
+There are great, highly breathable, stretch fabrics that feel comfortable and light even in intense heat, and look good both on and off the course.

 To get your golf style on par for spring (that was close, right?), check out these tips and tricks for looking your best from the course to the clubhouse… And beyond!

-5 Ways Spring Golf Style for Guys Can Improve, On and Off the Links
+5 Tips on Spring Golf Style for Guys

 1. Look for pants and shorts with more movement.